CK439224/Capstone-ePortfolio/README.md

 Code Review
 </p>

 I conducted a code review addressing three key computer science categories: software engineering and design, algorithms and data structures, and databases.
 The code review was submitted as a video walkthrough where I analyzed existing code for weaknesses, limitations, and vulnerabilities, while proposing enhancements to improve functionality, structure, and efficiency.
+Click the link below the image to view my code review on YouTube.

 <div align="center">
   <img src="assets/Code_Review.png" alt="Alt Text" width="800" height="auto">